webmproject/vp9-dash/VPCodecISOMediaFileFormatBinding.md

 #### Semantics

-**primaryRChromaticity_x** a 0.16 fixed-point Red X chromaticity coordinate as defined by CIE 1931
+**primaryRChromaticity_x** is a 0.16 fixed-point Red X chromaticity coordinate as defined by CIE 1931

 **primaryRChromaticity_y** is a 0.16 fixed-point Red Y chromaticity coordinate as defined by CIE 1931